 Fortunately, the vast majority of muscle cramps are gone within just moments, but if you find your cramps persisting, there are a couple of things you can do to make life easier.

 While stretching and massaging the affected muscle won’t stop the cramp in its tracks, they may help relieve the sharp pain that comes with a cramp.
 A gentle massage also helps to relax the affected muscle, speeding up the recovery process and getting you back on your feet sooner.

 When it comes to leg cramps, heat is your best friend!
 If your cramp persists, heat therapy can be effective in restoring function to your muscles.

 The heat from a hot water bottle, heat pack, or hot shower can relax your tensed-up muscles, and therefore relieve your muscle cramps.

 Your physiotherapist is more than another weekly appointment – we arm you with the knowledge and tools to maintain your mobility, sustain your results, and lead a high standard of living.

 At Physio AUS, we are big believers in the importance of maintaining your mobility – so much so that we make it our mission to be available 24 hours a day, 365 days of the year.

-Our clinic may be based in Caulfield South… but in reality, we’re based anywhere thanks to the internet!
+Our clinic may be based in Elwood… but in reality, we’re based anywhere thanks to the internet!
 Our unique online consultation service and online support network means you get the full physio experience from your living room, bedroom and even the office!